simoninns/renault-twizy-speaker-mounts/README.md

 ## Overview
 This project provides a set of speaker mounts for the Renault Twizy.
 The mounts are designed to fit 4 inch Pioneer TS-G1020F speakers and are mounted in the original bracket position in the roof of the car.

+This project is open-source.
+You can find the OpenSCAD source here: https://github.com/simoninns/renault-twizy-speaker-mounts

 ## Printing instructions
 The model has been printed and tested on the Prusa MK3S/MMU2S printer using Prusament PETG filament.
 All parts fit on a 20x20 printing bed.